tfinnerty02/pset-8/README.md

 Work through these exercises on your own.
 Experiment, make mistakes, ask questions, and fix your mistakes.
 It's the only way to get good at programming.

+While each of these exercises can be solved using loops and conditional statements, the built-in methods of the `Arrays` class will surely make your lives much easier.
+[Read the documentation](https://docs.oracle.com/en/java/javase/12/docs/api/java.base/java/util/Arrays.html) and use these methods to help streamline your code!

 ### Exercise 1 (`commonEnd`)

 Given two arrays of `int`s, `a` and `b`, return `true` if the arrays have either the same first element or the same last element.
 The arrays must meed the following specifications, otherwise you should return `false`.